jPartridge96/prog3175-final/README.md

 **Example Response**

-The response should be a list of allstored movies in JSON format.
+The response should be a list of all stored movies in JSON format.
 ```json
 [
   {